kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 * A new Sampler app has been added, along with its own new repository at https://github.com/enyojs/sampler.

+## Bootplate

+* This was updated with the 2.0GA code and updated API tool.

 ## Enyo

 * In `enyo.platform`, added a regex to detect desktop versions of Safari.